Benjamin Boyce | What Happened To Bret Weinstein At Evergreen State College? | OAP #31

 How do you pretend to represent all black people?

-And it's all about, and then it's corrupted by social media, it's corrupted by the attention span of Americans, it's corrupted by human beings' attention span to always look and pay attention to the most ostentatious and egregious uh person in the room.
+It's corrupted by human beings' attention span to always look and pay attention to the most ostentatious and egregious person in the room.

-Um, so that it's incumbent upon us to produce informal authorities that can do that work that you're talking about.
+So that it's incumbent upon us to produce informal authorities that can do that work that you're talking about.

-And my activism.
+And my activists.

-I guess what I'm trying to say though is that their formal authority, though it's creating informal authorities in their space, isn't actually solving any racism problems.
+I guess what I'm trying to say, though, is that their formal authority, though it's creating informal authorities in their space, isn't actually solving any racism problems.

-Not that there was a tremendous amount before, but it seems to me that if there's any if there's any increase in racism, it might be as a uh a response to the CRT stuff going on rather than it's gonna it's gonna happen because they're just they're gonna push it and they're gonna push it, and in five years, you're gonna have to go and very carefully vet your child's teacher and the superintendent of the school because they are erecting uh incredibly racist structure within our institution.
+Not that there was a tremendous amount before, but it seems to me that if there's any, if there's any increase in racism, it might be as a response to the CRT stuff going on rather than it's gonna happen because they're just they're gonna push it and they're gonna push it.

 And there's gonna be a blowback.